DARWIN: HIS LIFE, BEAGLE JOURNEY AND EVOLUTION THEORY

 Darwin’s discoveries do not come at some great Eureka! moment of profound insight they came after years of collecting as much information about life as he could, spending long hours peering into a microscope and creating a global network of correspondence.
 To truly appreciate what he did one must realize he worked at time when ships didn’t have engines, the word dinosaur hadn’t been invented and scientists thought disease was caused by “spontaneous generation” — the idea that continuality arose from nonliving things.

-Richard Milner, as science historian who plays Darwin in a one-man musical “Charles Darwin: Live & In Concert” told the New York Times, “Everyone should find their own Darwin.
+Richard Milner, a science historian who played Darwin in a one-man musical “Charles Darwin: Live & In Concert”, told the New York Times, “Everyone should find their own Darwin.
 The man was so large.
 He was a zoologist, a botanist, an explorer, a travel writer, a philosopher, an abolitionist, a doting father, a radical intellectual revolutionary with an utterly conservative and blemish-free lifestyle.
 He revolutionized every field he touched, and was trained in none of them.”

 Darwin's Early Life